Toil & Trouble: A Tai & Trey Story

 “She didn’t say.”
 He unwrapped the sucker and stuck it in his mouth.
 “You’re apparently a detective, you figure it out.”

-Trey was sitting on the edge of the ER bed, shirtless, a bandage the size of a waffle covering the back of his left hand and part of his forearm.
-He had a computer open in his lap and a pencil behind his ear.
+I pushed past him into the cramped white room.
+Trey was sitting on the edge of the narrow bed, shirtless, gauze wrapping his left forearm.
+I spotted a smaller bandage at the nape of his neck, stark against his black hair.
+He had a computer open in his lap, a silver mechanical pencil behind his ear, and a half-dozen file folders fanned beside him.

 The IV monitor beeped, and I noticed the drip line in the crook of his elbow.
 Probably an antibiotic, standard for a bullet wound.
 They’d give him acetaminophen for the head injury, which would dull the pain but not eliminate it.